alexsalvatore/microchain/README.md

 - Added the "blockAdded" and "chainReady" event emitters on the chain instance.
 - The chain constructor can know take an existing list of block as second parameter.
 - Difficulty is now a comparison between block _height-1_ and block _height-BLOCK_HASH_RATE_AVERAGE-1_.
 It's to keep the diffiiculty constant during mining.
-- Renamed the class Chain to Blockchain, because chain.chain is not pretty.
+- Renamed the class Chain to Blockchain, because _chain.chain_ is not pretty.
+- Checking block validity before adding them to the chain, especialy difficulty, timestamp and height coherence.

 ###### V 1.0.10